himansh1/himansh1/README.md

 An Engineer turned Analytics professional passionate about all things Analytics, Automation and Visualization.

-I've lived in Melbourne and worked in the manfacturing and FMCG/retail industry for over 4 years.
+I live in Melbourne, Australia and have worked in the manfacturing and FMCG/retail industry for over 4 years.

 👀 I’m interested in Analytics, Automation, Visualization and data-driven creative storytelling in Finance, Marketing and Sports.